invenia/blog/_posts/JuliaLangFeatures.md

     - julia
 ---

-This blog post is based on a talk originally given at a Cambridge PyData Meetup, and also at a London Julia Users Meetup.
+# Introduction

-## Introduction
+*This blog post is based on a talk originally given at a Cambridge PyData Meetup, and also at a London Julia Users Meetup.*

 Julia is known to be a very expressive language with many interesting and cool features.
 It is worth considering that some features were not planned, but simply emerged from the combinations of other features.
 This post will describe how several interesting features are implemented:

- - ✅ Unit synatic sugar (`2kg`),
+ - ✅ Unit synatic sugar
  - ✅ Traits,
  - ❌ Pseudo-OO objects with public/private methods,
  - ❌ Dynamic Source Tranformation / Custom Compiler Passes (Cassette).